First search for $K^+\to\pi^0\pi\mu e$ decays: Evaluation of the background to decays

 Mass spectra for data and simulated background samples obtained with the full $K_{\pi\pi\mu e}$ selection are shown in Fig.~\ref{fig:signal}~(right).
 For the $\pi^-$ and $e^-$ modes, background in the signal region is dominated by $K^+\to\pi^+\pi^0\pi^0_{\rm D}$ decays with an undetected soft photon from the $\pi^0_{\rm D}\to\gamma e^+e^-$ decay, a $\pi^+\to\mu^+\nu$ decay in flight, and $e^-\to\pi^-$ ($e^+\to\pi^+$) misidentification in the $\pi^-$ ($e^-$) case.
 The missing photon and neutrino lead to a negative mean $\Delta p$ value, as seen for the loose selection in Fig.~\ref{fig:signal}~(left).
 For the $\mu^-$ mode, the $K^+\to\pi^+\pi^0\pi^0_{\rm D}$ contribution is suppressed by the low $e^-\to\mu^-$ misidentification probability.
 The background is smaller than for the other modes, and is dominated by coincidences of a $K^+\to\pi^0e^+\nu$ and a $K^+\to\pi^+\pi^+\pi^-$ decay, with a $\pi^-\to\mu^-\nu$ decay in flight and a $\pi^+$ not reconstructed in the spectrometer.

-Background estimates in the control $m_{\pi\pi\mu e}$ regions, defined as 400--700~MeV/$c^2$ and outside the signal regions, are compared to the observed numbers of data events for the full signal selection in Table~\ref{tab:bkg2}.
-A modified signal selection with the LAV photon veto condition removed is considered as a cross-check; background estimates for this selection are also compared to the data in Table~\ref{tab:bkg2}.
-In all cases, data and background estimates in the control regions agree within statistical uncertainties, which further validates the background evaluation procedure.
+Background estimates in the sidebands of the $m_{\pi\pi\mu e}$ spectra, i.e. outside the signal regions in Fig.~\ref{fig:signal}~(right), are compared to the observed numbers of data events for the full signal selection in Table~\ref{tab:bkg2}.
+A signal selection without the LAV veto condition is considered as a cross-check; background estimates for this selection are also compared to the data in Table~\ref{tab:bkg2}.
+In all cases, data and background estimates in the $m_{\pi\pi\mu e}$ sidebands agree within statistical uncertainties, which further validates the background evaluation procedure.

 The final background estimates in the signal region are

 The uncertainties quoted above include a statistical component due to the limited size of simulated samples, and systematic components obtained by background studies as discussed above.